s6969409/ESP/README.md

 https://www.youtube.com/watch?v=us3WUpKb7rg

-You can use NodeMCU's GPIO connected relay module to control device that you want.
+You can use NodeMCU's GPIO connected relay module to control device that you want through this android App.